 Fibre optic broadband is literally delivered through fibre optic cables - yes, like the ones in those cool lamps.
 They allow data to be transferred at a much, much faster rate than traditional copper cables, so a home broadband connection with a fibre optic line will get nice fast speeds.
-The main fibre optic network in the UK is owned and maintained by BT and offers download speeds of up to 76Mb.
+The main fibre optic network in the UK is owned and maintained by BT, with average download speed of packages as high as 67Mb.

 FTTC / FTTP / FTTH

 The 'FTT' in acronyms like FTTC stands for 'fibre to the…' - and, as you can guess, they refer to fibre optic broadband.
 In particular, they refer to how far the fibre optic line stretches before it's replaced by a copper one.
 Most home broadband is FTTC (fibre to the cabinet), meaning the line is fibre from the exchange to your local street cabinet.
 Some providers offer FTTP (fibre to the premises), in which the line is fibre all the way from the exchange to your home.
 You may also see FTTH (fibre to the home), and FTTB (fibre to the building, business, or even boat).

 1GB (one gigabyte) is 1000MB (one thousand megabytes).
 See Megabyte (MB) below.

 An IP address, or internet protocol address, is a number assigned to your computer or device when it goes online, so that the network knows where to send data to.
 It works just like a postal address, except it sends web data rather than letters.
 An example of an IP address is 192.168.1.1.
 See also: Static IP address.

 You'll need to subscribe to line rental if you want a home phone connection and, usually, broadband - in fact, line rental is generally included in a broadband package.
 It makes your phone line active, and able to send and receive calls or data.
 Read more about line rental here.